sreecharan-desu/sreecharan-desu/README.md

-**just a guy interested in learning new tech, loves to code casually every day.**
+**just a guy who loves learning new tech and codes casually every day. confident in adapting to any stack, and always eager to build solutions people genuinely enjoy using.**

 currently working on:
 - **DevOps**